colorfulandcjy0806/Arxiv-tracker/README_EN.md

 ## 📰 News

+- **2025-12-12**: Support the exclusion of unwanted literature through keywords.
+- **2025-09-15**: Add code link completion.
+First, crawl the GitHub/Code link from the comments/summary/arXiv page; If it is still missing, you can scan the PDF homepage to try to identify the link and alleviate the problem of "incomplete display of GitHub code".
 - **2025-08-25**
   - Added **Freshness + persistent dedup** (write to `seen.json` only after a successful output).
   - Added **OpenAI-Compatible LLM**: besides DeepSeek, now works with **SiliconFlow** (e.g., `Qwen/Qwen3-8B`).
   - Fixed a bug that **could send duplicate emails**; added Actions **concurrency guard** and a **manual-send toggle**.
   - Introduced **auto pagination** to avoid reusing the same batch.
 - **2025-08-22**: First public release (search → summarize/translate → email/web).
-- **2025-09-15**: Add code link completion.
-First, crawl the GitHub/Code link from the comments/summary/arXiv page; If it is still missing, you can scan the PDF homepage to try to identify the link and alleviate the problem of "incomplete display of GitHub code".

 ---

 ## 🧭 Repository Layout